mainstage series

 If you have come to our concert tonight looking for a gripping emotional experience, you have indeed arrived at the right place.

 Piotr Ilyich Tchaikovsky — known as the composer of some of the most passionate music in the canon — lays his soul bare in this, his final symphony.
-With its soaring melodies to searing climaxes, the “Pathéthique” was one of the pieces that first grabbed me as a teenaged classical-music obsessive, and it hasn’t let me go ever since.
+With its soaring melodies and searing climaxes, the “Pathéthique” was one of the pieces that first grabbed me as a teenaged classical-music obsessive, and it hasn’t let me go ever since.
 I consider the defining moment of this piece to be the transition from the red-hot ending of the third movement to the ice-cold dowsing that opens the fourth.
 I’ll speak more on this subject from the stage, but this is one case where I would ask you very kindly to hold your applause between movements so that we can all share this plangent experience together.

 One way in which I identify very strongly with Jean Sibelius is that he too was a Tchaikovsky freak as a young musician.
 So much so, in fact, that Sibelius’ first symphony is sometimes referred to as “Tchaikovsky’s seventh,” in much the same way that Brahms’ first is sometimes called “Beethoven’s tenth.”
 (This in spite of the fact that Tchaikovsky actually composed eight symphonies — more about that fact in the program notes.)
 The Karelia Overture is peak Tchaikovskiana — incidentally, written in exactly the same year as the “Pathétique” symphony — but already Sibelius’ distinct compositional voice practically leaps off the page.
 I’m delighted that our orchestra’s assistant conductor, Hsing-Hui Hsu, will conduct this work tonight in her latest appearance on our concert stage.